Myth No. 1

 Personality tests are sold on the promise that they are valid (they measure what they say they will measure) and reliable (they produce consistent results).
 “Many studies over the years have proven the validity of the MBTI instrument,” says the Myers & Briggs Foundation .
 “Based on results from a nationally representative sample of 1,378 people,” claims the MBTI’s publisher, CPP, the indicator’s “median internal consistency . . . is .77.”
 (The benchmark for reliability is 0.7.)

 Yet every major personality test has faced challenges to its reliability and validity.
 Tests like the Minnesota Multiphasic Personality Inventory and Rorschach are prone to over-pathologizing subjects, misidentifying them as addicts or abusers.
 Studies outside of literate, urban populations have failed to find support for the Big Five, another taxonomy.
 A 1991 study commissioned by the National Research Council on the MBTI found that the indicator’s test-retest reliability — whether you got the same results when you took it more than once — fell woefully short of the APA’s reliability benchmarks: Only 24 to 61 percent of subjects received the same result when they took it multiple times.

-harmless fun, like astrology.
+Personality assessments are harmless fun, like astrology.

 “The Myers-Briggs is useful for one thing: entertainment,” declares Vox.
 “The Myers-Briggs Personality Test Is Pretty Much Meaningless,” echoes Smithsonian magazine.
 “Goodbye to MBTI, the Fad That Won’t Die,” exclaims organizational psychologist Adam Grant.